fabioalmeida08/fabioalmeida08/README.md

 ### There are couple things about me:

-- :seedling: I’m currently learning Python 🐍 and Rust 🦀
+- :seedling: I’m currently learning AWS and Rust 🦀
 - :heart: I love to code
 - :book: I like to read books
 - 📝 TDD advocate